 To initiate the eviction process, it is essential to confirm the existence of a relevant clause in the proprietary lease, typically found in paragraph 31(f) of standard-form leases.
 Prior to proceeding with eviction, it is generally necessary to give the shareholder an opportunity to rectify their behavior.
 This involves issuing a written notice that clearly outlines the violations and requests correction.

 In such civil cases, there is no obligation to inform the shareholder of their rights.
-The primary focus should be on addressing the objectionable behavior and seeking resolution.
+The primary focus should be on addressing the objectionable behavior and seeking a resolution.
 To strengthen the eviction case, it is crucial to gather evidence and organize the facts.
 This includes creating a written timeline of the infractions, retaining copies of notices sent to the shareholder, and obtaining statements from witnesses who have observed the objectionable behavior.

 Well-documented evidence, as demonstrated in the Pullman case, can support the board’s decision.
 Conducting a meeting in accordance with the co-op’s procedures is vital.
 It is necessary to adhere to the by-laws governing board and shareholder meetings, including providing proper notice.
 The meeting notice should explicitly state its purpose, specifically mentioning that it will address and vote on a resolution to terminate the proprietary lease of the tenant-shareholder, authorize actions to recover the apartment, and cancel the share certificate.